SumZer0-git/EDAPGui/docs/RollPitchYaw.md

 # Roll, Pitch, Yaw (RPY)
-The values for Pitch and Yaw are critical for proper Autopilot behavior.
+The values for Pitch and Roll are critical for proper Autopilot behavior.
 Currently the Autopilot does not utilize Yaw as it is much to slow.
 A saved set of rates should be maintained for each ship you plan to use with this Autopilot.
 Use the "Save As" under the File menu to do so.
 Also, use Open to load these rates before you begin using any of the Assistants this Autopilot provides.